ejw-data/css-animation-logo/README.md

-# css-animation-logo
+# svg-animation-logo
-Example of how pure css can be used to make an animated graphics
+Example of how an svg graphic can be used to make an animated graphic